Search

 I had already been presenting at workshops and consulting with teachers on ways to set up, decorate, and organize their classroom by that time, and the blog became an extension of those roles.
 By request, I began making my classroom resources available to teachers online and was the first to create classroom theme decor packages for teachers.

-I have since created a HUGE Classroom Management Bundle and an EXTREMELY THOROUGH Guided Math Workshop Bundle to complement the original guide as well as hundreds of other quality teaching resources to my available collection.
+I have since created a HUGE Classroom Management Bundle and an EXTREMELY THOROUGH Guided Math Workshop Bundle as well as 1,000+ other quality teaching resources.

-It has been a wonderful journey and I feel so blessed to have the honor of doing what I now do.
-I am so grateful to my readers and it is a true honor to have the privilege of playing a role in classrooms around the world.
+It’s been a wonderful journey and I feel so blessed to have the honor of doing what I now do.
+I am so grateful to my readers.
+It is a true honor to have the privilege of playing a role in classrooms around the world.

-Check out the ways listed below for how you can connect with the Clutter-Free Classroom to get helpful teaching tips, ideas, and activities.
+Learn about the ways you can connect with us to get helpful teaching tips, ideas, and activities.

 Each week we send a free teaching resource for elementary teachers directly to your inbox.
-Sign up for the Clutter-Free Classroom email list to get them!
+Sign up for the Email Club to get them!

-I also host a FREE Facebook Group for Teachers.
-It is a place for you to ask questions and get answers that will help to make the important work you do each and every day easier.
+The Clutter-Free Classroom Facebook Group: Solutions for BUSY Teachers is a place for you to ask questions and get answers that will help to make the important work you do each and every day easier.
 Of course, you are welcome to just read along too.

 The group was formed with the goal of being a positive place where I could connect with teachers and help to offer solutions to common problems such as: